mehrlander/Wring/Intuition.md

 ## The Beginning

-You have text.
-It has patterns.
-You want to find those patterns.

-You want to discover what the things are so you can see them as things and then see their moving parts.
+Text often has structures that repeat with variant and invariant parts.

+We’d like to find the template that was used, or could be used, to reproduce a given text.

 ---

-## What Repeats
+## Length and Count

+Repeated structures must have repeated strings.
+We can tally substrings.

-A recurrence is juicy if it's long and shows up a lot.
-We could distill it, we could wring it out.
+A recurrence is "juicy" if it's long and shows up a lot.
+We could distill it, or wring it out.

-So: repetition, weighted by length.

-We know how to count strings that repeat.

 ---